“Judgment Without Mercy”

 Amo 1:12 But I will send a fire upon Teman, which shall devour the palaces of Bozrah.

 I first want to better render verse 11 that translated two words uniquely just one time in all Scriptures; H7843 for “cast off” and H7536 for “pity”.
-These are more clearly translated when the predominate use of these Hebrew words from the KJV is used as rewritten below.
+These are more clearly translated when the predominant use of these Hebrew words from the KJV is used as rewritten below.

 Amo 1:11 Thus saith the LORD; For three transgressions of Edom, and for four, I will not turn away the punishment thereof; because he did pursue his brother with the sword, and destroyed H7843 mercy H7536, and his anger did tear perpetually, and he kept his wrath forever:

 It is one thing to fail to perform our duty to our family and spiritual brethren from slothfulness or apathy.
-It is another transgression all together when we actually seek to accuse, attack and destroy our brothers which what the man of the flesh (Edom) does against the man of the Spirit.
+It is another transgression altogether when we actually seek to accuse, attack and destroy our brothers which what the man of the flesh (Edom) does against the man of the Spirit.

 Gal 5:17 For the flesh lusteth against the Spirit, and the Spirit against the flesh: and these are contrary the one to the other: so that ye cannot do the things that ye would